fmerg/pymerkle/README.md

 as a ``.json`` file.
 This is achieved utilizing the ``validationReceipt`` class like in the above quick example.

 See [_API_](API.md) or [_Usage_](USAGE.md) for details about arguments and precise functionality.

-## Exporting and reloading the tree from a file

-Given an instance of the ``MekleTree`` class, the minimum required information can be exported using the ``.export()`` method into a ``.json`` file, so that the Merkle-tree can be reloaded in its current state from that file using the ``.loadFromFile()`` static method.
-This can be useful for transmitting the tree's current state to a trusted party or retrieving the tree from a backup file.
-Reconstruction of the tree is uniquely determined by the sequence of stored hashes (see the next section _Tree structure_ to understand why).

-See [_API_](API.md) or [_Usage_](USAGE.md) for details about arguments and precise functionality.

 ## Tree structure